 Administrative and Waste Services

 Administrative and waste services has been the number three nonfarm sector for providing summer jobs.
 This catch-all industry includes call centers, travel agencies, janitorial services, and trade show organizers.
 Crucially for summer job seekers, it also includes temporary help services (employment services), landscaping services, and, to a lesser extent, security guard and patrol services.
 Employment services businesses are the largest segment of this service industry.
-The entire administrative and waste services industry added about 6,600 jobs during the pre-recession summers.
-This was about 600 jobs more than the industry’s seasonal factors would lead us to expect, so the industry has been doing well.
+The entire administrative and waste services industry added about 7,000 jobs during the pre-recession summers.
+This was about 2,700 jobs more than the industry’s seasonal factors would lead us to expect, so the industry has been doing very well.

 Retail trade lost many jobs in April 2020, but the job losses varied dramatically by particular sub-industries.
-Clothing stores had job losses of 60% but food and beverage stores didn’t lose any and even added 1,400 jobs the following month.
+Clothing stores had job losses of nearly 60% but food and beverage stores didn’t lose any and even added 1,300 jobs the following month.
 The industry as a whole is undergoing dramatic changes as more people shift to buying online, national chains have declared bankruptcy, and local stores have changed their operations to provide for safe shopping.
-The disruptions caused by COVID-19 measures and shoppers’ increasing use of online shopping probably mean less seasonal hiring for all of retail, though larger stores, especially in grocery and building materials, may expand.
+The disruptions caused by COVID-19 measures and shoppers’ increasing use of online shopping may mean less seasonal hiring for all of retail, though larger stores, especially in grocery and building materials, may expand.